lrossi95/lrossi95.github.io/content/papers/paper5/index.md

 3. The extent to which social protection mechanisms (e.g., unemployment benefits, retraining programs) mediate the impact on political behaviour.

 By focusing on France, a country with both detailed administrative data and a history of political volatility, this study provides robust empirical evidence on the economic underpinnings of populism in advanced democracies.

-This work aligns with the goals of the VALPOP project by empirically assessing the drivers of populism and informing policies aimed at democratic resilience in the face of economic adversity.